HealthMamba: An Uncertainty-aware Spatiotemporal Graph State Space Model for Effective and Reliable Healthcare Facility Visit Prediction: Introduction

-\item \textbf{Conceptually}, unlike existing works that focus on aggregated healthcare facility visit prediction and treat this task as a time-series forecasting problem, we target type-specific healthcare facility visit prediction and formulate it as an uncertainty-aware spatiotemporal forecasting task with explicit spatial modeling.
+The key contributions of this paper are as follows: \begin{itemize} \item \textbf{Conceptually}, unlike existing works that focus on aggregated healthcare facility visit prediction and treat this task as a time-series forecasting problem, we target type-specific healthcare facility visit prediction and formulate it as an uncertainty-aware spatiotemporal forecasting task with explicit spatial modeling.

 \item \textbf{Technically}, we propose \m, an uncertainty-aware spatiotemporal framework comprising three novel components: (i) a Unified Spatiotemporal Context Encoder for heterogeneous information fusion, (ii) a graph state space model called GraphMamba for hierarchical spatiotemporal modeling, and (iii) a comprehensive UQ module that integrates three different UQ mechanisms and a quantile calibration for reliable prediction.